Start Simple Admit

 • If a section does not apply, please select the check box for “No Issues”

-• Be sure to include your complete medical history including current conditions, prescription and over-the-counter medications (past and present), past medical conditions/surgeries
+• Be sure to include your complete medical history including current conditions, prescription and over-the-counter medications, and medical conditions/past surgeries

 What You Will Need: